Managing our negative thoughts is absolutely essential. Here’s how to stop them before they spiral into full-blown depression.

 #1 Distinguish between what you feel and what is real

-Your mood can easily blur your vision.
+Our moods can easily blur our vision.
 Feeling depressed often means feeling life is hopeless, but it’s important to realize these views are symptoms of bipolar and do not reflect reality.
-“In other words, it’s the depression talking, not an objective picture of your situation,” Psychologist Elizabeth Saenger, PhD, explains.
-She suggests thinking back to a time when you were optimistic about the future, and tell yourself that what you thought then about your life was more accurate.
+“In other words, it’s the depression talking, not an objective picture of your situation,” psychologist Elizabeth Saenger, PhD, explains.
+She suggests we think back to a time when we were optimistic about the future, and tell ourselves that what we thought then about our life was more accurate.

 When we disregard the positive and instead concentrate on the unfortunate aspects of a situation—dwelling on soccer games lost, and forgetting our victories—we do ourselves a tremendous disservice, asserts Saenger.
-Instead of focusing on your limitations, think about what a friend would say to you to contradict this negative line of thinking.
+Instead of focusing on our limitations, we can think about what a friend would say to us to contradict this negative line of thinking.

-When we’re depressed, we may be apt to misread or mind read how people feel about us.
-If we automatically conclude someone does not like us because he didn’t say “hello” rather than considering it was because he didn’t see us, this is mind reading.
-Saenger says it can help to write down the behavior which discouraged you in one column, your automatic interpretation of it in a second column, and multiple alternative explanations in a third column.
+When we’re depressed, we may be apt to misread or try to “mind-read” how people feel about us.
+If we automatically conclude someone does not like us because they didn’t say “hello,” rather than considering whether it was because they didn’t see us, this is mind-reading.
+Saenger says it can help to fold a piece of paper into three columns, then write down the behavior that discouraged us in the first column; our automatic interpretation of it in the second; and multiple alternative explanations in the third.

 #5 Create a gray continuum when you have black-or-white thinking

 Black-or-white, or all-or-nothing, thinking involves inappropriately categorizing objects, situations, or people into one extreme or another.
-When you are depressed, it is easy to think of yourself as a total failure, or as completely worthless.
+When we are depressed, it is easy to think of ourselves as a total failure, or as completely worthless.
 Remind yourself that the world is made of shades of gray, and people who are all good or all bad are rare.

 #6 Break up catastrophizing

-Catastrophizing involves noticing one unfavorable fact or unfortunate situation, and making it mushroom in your mind into a chain of hypothetical circumstances ending in disaster.
-Observed symptoms of a cold lead to an imagined death from pneumonia, or a minor mistake at work results in the nightmare of getting fired.
-When you predict calamities, ask how probable each event is, and how likely it is they could occur together.
+Catastrophizing involves noticing one unfavorable fact or unfortunate situation and making it mushroom in our minds into a chain of hypothetical circumstances that end in disaster.
+Observed symptoms of a cold lead to an imagined death from pneumonia; a minor mistake at work results in nightmarish visions of getting fired.
+When we predict calamities, we can ask ourselves: How probable is each event in the chain that leads to disaster?
+And how likely it is they could all occur together?